johnreutersward/breezehome/README.md

 breezehome
 ==========

-Easy to configure WSN-based smart homes using RFID/NFC
+Easy to configure smart homes using RFID/NFC and Network Service Discovery